Monday, 4 September 2017

 History buffs flock to The Sixth Floor Museum at Dealey Plaza to look out the exact window Lee Harvey Oswald did when he assassinated President John F. Kennedy in 1963.
 The museum is interesting for people of all ages, with memorabilia about Kennedy's life and monthly programs (check the website for a current schedule).
 Tickets are $16 for adults and $13 for kids ages 6-18 years old.

-If you are looking for a low-stress activity to do on a warm, sunny day, go to the Nasher Sculpture Garden, an outdoor museum located in downtown Dallas.
+If you are looking for a low-stress activity to do on a warm, sunny day, go to the Nasher Sculpture Center, an outdoor museum in downtown Dallas.
 Admission is $10 for adults, $7 for seniors, $5 for students and free for kids 12 and under.

 Thoroughbred races take place April through July at Lone Star Park at Grand Prairie.
 This is a great place to have a picnic and root for your favorite horse (Note: You must be 21 or older to bet).
 General admission costs $5 per person.
 Check the calendar online for race dates and times.